saraval09/GitHookDemo/readme.md

 1.Create Space for Repo on Live Server
 * `sudo mkdir /var/repos/`
 * `sudo chown YourUserName /var/repos`
-    * Changing ownership of the Repos folder to your user instead of the Root user allows for your further manipulation of it’s content without superuser permissions.
 * `cd /var/repos && mkdir SiteName.git && cd SiteName.git`
 * `git init --bare`
    * A bare git init means this folder will have no source files, only the version control structure of git.